canonical/kafka-k8s-operator/docs/how-to/index.md

 ## Management

-For guidance on managing your deployed Charmed Apache Kafka, see:
+For guidance on managing your deployed Charmed Apache Kafka K8s, see:

 * [How to manage units](how-to-manage-units)
 * [How to manage client connections](how-to-client-connections)